geoschem/integrated_methane_inversion/docs/source/other/listing-directory-contents.rst

      - | Directory of ``.nc`` files containing daily 4-D GEOS-Chem sensitivities to perturbations in the state variablesof the inversion (i.e., in the emission elements being optimized).
        |
-       | The data have dimensions ``(element, lev, lat, lon)``, where ``element`` is the emission element Id
+       | The data have dimensions ``(element, lev, lat, lon)``, where ``element`` is the emission element id
-         (state variable Id) and ``lev`` is the vertical dimension.
+         (state variable id) and ``lev`` is the vertical dimension.
        |
        | These files are used to compute the Jacobian matrix by application of the TROPOMI operator.
    * - ``inversion_result.nc``
-     - File containing the raw output of the inversion (``invert.py``) as vectors (posterior emission estimate) and matrices (posterior error covariance matrix, averaging kernel matrix).
+     - | File containing the raw output of the inversion (``invert.py``) as vectors (posterior emission estimate) and matrices (posterior error covariance matrix, averaging kernel matrix).
    * - ``gridded_posterior.nc``
-     - File containing the posterior emission estimate, posterior error covariance matrix, and averaging kernel matrix projected onto the 2-D inversion grid.
+     - | File containing the posterior emission estimate, posterior error covariance matrix, and averaging kernel matrix projected onto the 2-D inversion grid.
    * - ``visualization_notebook.ipynb``
-     - Jupyter notebook for quickly visualizing key results of the inversion.
+     - | Jupyter notebook for quickly visualizing key results of the inversion.